-Figure 25b.
-Fast Read Quad I/O with 4-Byte Address Instruction (Previous instruction set M5-4 = 10)
+Figure 28b.
+Fast Read Quad I/O w/ 4-Byte Addr.
+(Previous instruction set M5-4=10, SPI Mode only)

-Fast Read Quad I/O with "8/16/32/64-Byte Wrap Around"
+Fast Read Quad I/O with "8/16/32/64-Byte Wrap Around" in Standard SPI mode

 The Fast Read Quad I/O instruction can also be used to access a specific portion within a page by issuing a "Set Burst with Wrap" (77h) command prior to ECh.
 The "Set Burst with Wrap" (77h) command can either enable or disable the "Wrap Around" feature for the following ECh commands.
 When "Wrap Around" is enabled, the data being accessed can be limited to either an 8, 16, 32 or 64-byte section of a 256-byte page.
 The output data starts at the initial address specified in the instruction, once it reaches the ending boundary of the 8/16/32/64-byte section, the output will wrap around to the beginning boundary automatically until /CS is pulled high to terminate the command.